MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 The **UIFlowService** uses the virtual account **NT SERVICE\UIFlowService**, and the service itself communicates as **NT SERVICE\UIFlowService**.

-This account may need the ability to "Log on as a service" to start successfully, and some proxies or network configurations may not let arbitrary virtual accounts leave the network.
+This account may need the ability to **Log on as a service** to start successfully, and some proxies or network configurations may not let arbitrary virtual accounts leave the network.

 Most environments don't require changing the default configuration.
-However, if your company has some restrictions in place, you can either ask your domain administrator to grant **NT SERVICE\UIFlowService** the right to **Log on as a service** or change the account here with an allowed one.
+However, if your company has some restrictions in place, you can ask your domain administrator to grant **NT SERVICE\UIFlowService** the right to **Log on as a service** or change the account here with an allowed one.

 1. Select **Change account**
 1. Select **This account**